evanthegrayt/grayt-bash-library/README.md

 # bash-lib
-Library of common bash functions I commonly use.
+A library of `bash` functions to help deal with dates, arrays, strings, etc.

+Please feel free to contribute!

 ## Installation
 Clone the repository.